lzy-lsf/CVE_AI/README.md

 # CVE_AI
-Everything related to classifying, tagging, identifying CVE vulnerabilities using AI
+Everything related to classifying, tagging, identifying CVE vulnerabilities using AI.

+This project is rather an experiment to find out what can be done with AI on the NVD database.

 ### Obtaining the NVD (National Vulnerability Database)